Getting Started with Your Apeiros Robot!

 Learn to measure the ambient light levels using the AperiosAdSensors class library.

-Learn to monitor the state of the User Push Button by using the AperiosIoExpander class library.
+Learn to monitor the state of the momentary user Push Button (BTN-1) by using the AperiosIoExpander class library.

 Learn to display characters on an optional 8x2 LCD using the AperiosIoExpander class library.